-However, the US Federal Communications Commision (FCC) and research psychologists were sceptical.
-They did not believe his story.
-In 1962 Vicary admitted the hoax in the ‘Advertising Age’.
-Yet, today various subliminal affirmation web sites repeat the hoax as if it were fact.
+Then in 1962 Vicary admitted the hoax in the ‘Advertising Age’ newspaper.
+His fame was already sealed.
+Today various subliminal affirmation web sites still repeat the hoax as if it were true.

-The truth is James Vicary made the whole thing up.
+James Vicary made the whole thing up.
 It never happened.
-However it did get people thinking.
-Research psychologists turned their attention to subliminal messaging and a lot of research has been done which has been adopted by advertising.
+He said so himself.
+However, it did get people thinking.
+Research psychologists turned their attention to subliminal messaging and a lot of research has been done which has been adopted by advertisers ever since.

-The most important factor in the success of subliminal affirmations is repetition of a simple message.
-Peter Zapfella has studied the latest results of subliminal messaging research and employed the techniques at https://peterzapfella.com/shop/
+The most important factor in the success of subliminal messaging is the repetition of a simple message.
+Peter Zapfella has studied the latest results of subliminal messaging research and employed these techniques for therapeutic purposes at Internet Hypnosis.
+Shop

 Now you can benefit from subliminal affirmation messaging.
-Your deep unconscious mind can change emotions, beliefs, and bad habits of behaviour.
+Your deep unconscious mind can change emotions, beliefs, and bad habits of behavior without really trying.
 Take a look at the expanding range of hundreds of topics.
 No doubt you will be amazed.